robertkirkman/business-database-cs3365/README.md

 **Use Case Name:** Change Current Working Table

-**Use Case Description:** Change the current table to either the Orders table or the Client Customers table, the two tables that will be implemented.
+**Use Case Description:** Change the current table to either the Orders table, the Customers table, or the Employees table.

 **System:** Small Business Database